 There are several types of health care providers and complementary caregivers who can help navigate life planning.
 Ask your nurse navigator or oncologist to refer you to a care provider in your community.
 You can also check with your insurance provider to see if you're able to reach out directly to a care provider, without a referral.

-Healthcare provider who works to improve quality of life by relieving the pain, symptoms and stress associated with metastatic breast cancer (MBC).
+Health care provider who works to improve quality of life by relieving the pain, symptoms and stress associated with MBC.
 Services provided include: psychological and spiritual care, symptom relief and life planning.
 Palliative care is not the same as hospice.
-While many think of the two specialists as the same, palliative care is something that can begin at diagnosis to help someone have a better quality of life while living with a disease.
+While many think of the 2 specialists as the same, palliative care is something that can begin at diagnosis to help someone have a better quality of life while living with a disease.
 Hospice may begin when treatment is stopped.
-Asking to be referred to a palliative care specialists does not mean you’re asking to be put into hospice care.
+Asking to be referred to a palliative care specialist does not mean you're asking to be put into hospice care.

 Counselor who provides emotional support for people living with cancer and helps them access practical assistance.
 Depending on where you are being treated, a social worker may serve as your care navigator – helping to guide all aspects of your care.
 They can also connect you to financial and legal advisors in your community.